maptime/portland/_posts/2014-12-07-SurveyResults.md

 <a name="Summary"></a>
-## tl;dr
+## tl;dr (Results Summary)

-We ran a feedback survey in November to get a better idea of where we should MaptimePDX in 2015.
-Here is a quick summary of the results.

 ##### What do you most want to learn about?
- - People would like to learn about git/github, web map api's (such as Leaflet), programming basics (i.e. python), and web basics (html, css, etc).
+People would like to learn about git/github, web map api's (such as Leaflet), programming basics (i.e. python), and web basics (html, css, etc).

 ##### What would you like to see more of?
- - People are fans of tutorials and show & tells.
+People are fans of tutorials and show & tells.
 Slightly less so of hack-times.

+#### Is there something you would be interested in teaching?
+Two respondents are potentially interested in teaching or maybe being a mentor.

 ##### How would you prefer to send/receive communications?
- - Email, the Google Group, and Twitter are the prefered methods of communication (we'll be bringing Eventbrite into the mix for a trial run too).
-On a side note, we have a new option for emailing us: hello+maptimepdx@maptime.io will direct to the organizers.
+Email, the Google Group, and Twitter are the prefered methods of communication.

 ##### What are we doing well?
- - It sounds like we're doing well in general.
+It sounds like we're doing well in general.

 ##### How can we improve?
- - Ideas for improvement include making sure we keep beginners in mind, improved planning/preparation, shorten presentations (40+ minutes is too long), and workgroups/mentorships.
+Ideas for improvement include making sure we keep beginners in mind, improved planning/preparation, shorten presentations (40+ minutes is too long), and workgroups/mentorships.

-#### Our Take-Aways
+## Our Take-Aways

- -
+Here are our thoughts culled from the suvey results and discussion of those results at the December MaptimePDX.

+#### Future Surveys
+We'll continue to send out feedback surveys periodically, with some minor tweaks.
+First, we'll try to break them down into small bites, like 1-3 quetions.
+Second, we'll probably switch to Google Forms to give us a little more control.
+I used SurveyMonkey this time around thinking the free version let us download the results data at least in csv.
+Not the case; lesson learned!

+#### MaptimePDX Communications
+Our current forms of communication seem to adequate, if not a little clunky at times.
+We'll continue using [Twitter](https://twitter.com/maptimepdx), the [Google Group](https://groups.google.com/forum/#!forum/maptimepdx), and [Calagator](http://calagator.org) as our primary methods of communicating with the community.
+We're also going to look at adding Eventbrite (so we can get some RSVP capabilities) and cross posting to other related groups (PDX-Osgeo) to the mix.
+We'd also like to figure out a way to streamline communications so we're more consistent/timely with the channels of communication we use (suggestions welcome).

+Likewise, communicating with the organizers via [Twitter](https://twitter.com/maptimepdx), the [Google Group](https://groups.google.com/forum/#!forum/maptimepdx), and [direct email](mailto:hello+maptimepdx@maptime.io) seem to be adequate (again, sometimes clunky).
+On the email front, we now have an alias setup for [hello@maptime.io](mailto:hello@maptime.io) that will reach us directly: [hello+maptimepdx@maptime.io](mailto:hello+maptimepdx@maptime.io)

+#### Learning
+We now have a better idea what the MaptimePDX community wants to learn about, which will help us plan out the coming year.
+We are also going to work on creating some kind of pilot workgroup/mentorship program.

+#### General Improvements